Heading into London with a toddler? We’ve got you covered.

 The Natural History Museum, on the same road as the Science Museum in South Kensington, is one of the world’s most famous museums.

-There’s plenty here for younger kids to inspire them to love the natural world and the Dinosaurs Gallery is always a huge hit.
+There’s plenty here for younger kids, and the whole family, to inspire them to love the natural world and the Dinosaurs Gallery is always a huge hit.
 And, of course, you’ve got to check out the 25 metre skeleton of the blue whale hanging in Hintze Hall – the kids can even see how they measure up against it!

 If you visit in good weather, make sure you go into the wildlife garden and enjoy the food vans out on the grass outside the museum.